Water-Melon/Melon/docs/book/en/json.md

 void mln_json_dump(mln_json_t *j, int n_space, char *prefix);
 ```

-Description: Output the details of json node `j` to standard output. `n_space` represents the current number of indented spaces, and `prefix` is the prefix of the output content.
+Description: Print the details of JSON node `j` to standard output. `n_space` specifies the current indentation level in spaces, and `prefix` is prepended to the output.

 Return value: None